Home | News | Books | Speeches | Places | Resources | Education | Timelines | Index | Search

 A few months before Lincoln was born his parents and sister moved from nearby Elizabethtown to the property, known as Sinking Spring Farm.
 His father paid $200 for 348 acres of stony ground on the south fork of Nolin Creek.
 The farm's name came from a spring on the property which emerged from a deep cave, still visible today.
 However, Lincoln did not remember living on the farm because his family moved down the road to Knob Creek Farm when he was only two years old.

 If you visit the site, you will find information and exhibits in the reception center near the memorial building.
-Among the artifacts is the Lincoln family Bible with the signature of his father and mark of his mother.
+Among the artifacts is the Lincoln family Bible with the signature of his father and mark of his mother and the tiny tombstone of his infant brother.
 Many visitors stay to see a brief orientation film about Lincoln's early life in Kentucky.

 Abraham Lincoln Birthplace National Historic Site (National Park Service)